What Are Snow Tires?

 All-season tires are great for fall, summer, and spring.
 Unlike winter tires, manufacturers design all-season tires with pliable rubber material to withstand temperate conditions.

-Drivers who live in regions like Hawaii and Florida may only need to stock up on all-season tires.
-Drivers in areas with minimal to heavy snowfall, like Colorado and Utah, should have a separate set of snow tires for when temperatures drop.
+Drivers who live in warm states, like Florida or Nevada, only need all-season tires.
+Drivers in states with moderate to heavy snowfall, like Colorado and Vermont, should have a separate set of snow tires for when temperatures drop.

 Learn More: Does Car Insurance Cover Natural Disasters?